 So far, she thought, he'd barely registered who it was and hadn't really looked at her.

 He ushered her into a chair - the only chair in the whole flat, and one so rickety she was nervous about sitting on it.
 She took the chance to look around as he fussed around the kitchenette, she looked around.
 There wasn't much to see.
 A bedsit - hideous brown floral wallpaper, and orange carpet dating from the mid seventies.
 The curtains had plastic backing, like they belonged to the bathroom.
 They might have once, she thought.
-Beyond jagged tears in places and were spotted with mold, though the rest of the place held spotless order.
+Beyond jagged tears in places they were spotted with mold, though the rest of the place held spotless order.
 A bitter reek of old damp pervaded the carpet; four decades worth of leaks and drips could not be remedied by a simple cleaning job.
 Aside from the single chair and tiny table, there was little else in the room but a forlorn-looking, narrow bed in the opposite corner.
 It was so close that she could almost have reached out and touched it.
 She didn't think it had enough warm bedclothes on it - not for her tastes, anyway.
 But maybe the ex-soldier really didn't feel the cold like she did.

 He seemed to be considering this.
 "No...
 I guess not."